AltKat/AdvancementAnnouncer/README.md

-# These are the messages shown to players
+#These are the messages shown to players
-# You can edit these messages
+#You can edit these messages
 lang-messages:
-  config-reloaded: '&3[AdvancementAnnouncer] &aConfig reloaded!'
+  config-reloaded: "&3[AdvancementAnnouncer] &aConfig reloaded!"
-  wrong-usage: '&cWrong usage!
-Please use /aa toggle'
+  wrong-usage: "&cWrong usage!
+Please use /aa toggle"
-  announcements-toggled-on: '&aYou now see the advancement announcements!'
+  announcements-toggled-on: "&aYou now see the advancement announcements!"
-  announcements-toggled-off: '&cYou no longer see the advancement announcements!'
+  announcements-toggled-off: "&cYou no longer see the advancement announcements!"
-  edit-gui-title: '&3Advancement Announcer Edit'
+  edit-gui-title: "&3Advancement Announcer Edit"
-  presets-gui-title: '&3Advancement Announcer Presets'
+  presets-gui-title: "&3Advancement Announcer Presets"
-  auto-announce-gui-title: '&3Auto Announce Config'
+  auto-announce-gui-title: "&3Auto Announce Config"
-  input-cancelled: '&cInput process cancelled.'
+  input-cancelled: "&cInput process cancelled."

 ```